About Our Courses

 - Selected readings that expand on and enhance the lesson

-- Message board questions that allow you to interact with your instructor and other students in the course
+- Discussion board questions that allow you to interact with your instructor and other students in the course

 - A live chat session with your instructor and fellow students

-- A reflective assignment, which is an opportunity to communicate one-on-one with your instructor about what you’ve learned
+- A final assignment, which is an opportunity to apply the course content directly to your work

 Anytime Learning (ATL) courses are self-paced, online courses designed to give students the flexibility to learn on their own time and at their own speed.
 Students follow interactive presentations with learning checkpoints and quizzes throughout the course to help students stay engaged and reinforce the information.